BirdeeHub/birdeevim/README.md

 ## Questions:

-    1. I dont know how to build nvim plugins with a build step in nix using the overlay in this config.
+    1. I dont know how to build nvim plugins with a build step like build = ./install.sh included by a plugin in nix using the overlay in this config.
 Or in general really.
         I have never programmed in a functional language before.
         That stuff all comes from the repo I cited.
 All I did was add some plugins,